 I believe that the existence of languages is intrinsically connected with the existence of life.
 I also believe that the creation, sharing, propagation, evolution, replacement, preservation of languages are all governed by the same small set of simple naturally occurring mechanisms and systems in all living organisms.

-Language is an algorithm created by a system perceiving the world around itself in order to extract the meaning from perceived sensory input data and create a reality.
-The systems involved in creation and use of languages are:
+Language is an algorithm created by a system perceiving the world around itself.
+The system creates this algorithm in order to extract the meaning from perceived sensory input data and create a reality.
+Within this system these are the subsystems involved in creation and use of languages are:

 1. Sensory system which provides data in a shape of multidimensional change patterns.
 This is data creation system.